anoopgarlapati/ws1-access-apis/docs/Getting-Started.md

 #### Step 5 (Optional) - Delete the OAuth 2.0 Client that you created from the UI

-To delete the OAuth 2.0 client, follow step 4 from [Enabling API Access for VMware Identity Services](https://docs.vmware.com/en/VMware-Workspace-ONE/services/vmware_identity_services_ws1/GUID-65FFBE68-44E3-46F2-91BA-C094F494A81E.html).
+To delete the OAuth 2.0 client, follow step 4 from [Enabling API Access for Omnissa Identity Services](https://docs.omnissa.com/bundle/workspace-one-access-administration-guide/page/ManagingOAuth20ClientsinWorkspaceONEAccess.html).

 Congratulations!
-You have set up an OAuth 2.0 client to integrate your application with VMware Identity Services.
+You have set up an OAuth 2.0 client to integrate your application with Omnissa Identity Services.

 ### Request Failures